WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 involved in 'migrating' our classifier application from the previous blog post.

 We will need some tools to help us set up and manage our cluster in the cloud.
-Luckily, [our friends at Pulumi](https://pulumi.io/) provide an excellent tool that removes the headaches involved in provisioning infrastructure.
-We'll use Pulumi to define, set up, and finally tear down our processing cluster.
+Wallaroo can work with a lot of different tools.
+[Our friends at Pulumi](https://pulumi.io) provide an excellent tool that removes the headaches involved in provisioning infrastructure.
+We’ll use Pulumi to define, set up, and finally tear down our processing cluster in this example.

 We'll also need [Ansible](https://www.ansible.com/) to start, stop, and inspect the state of our cluster, and, last but not least, we'll need an [AWS](https://aws.amazon.com/) account where our machines will live.